SeongSuKim95/Academic_English/README.md

 12. There are mainly two classes of methods to encode positional representations for transformer.
     - There are mainly two classes of methods to ~
         - 주로 두가지 방법을 사용한다~의 표현

+## Re-ID Introduction

+1. Person Re-identification is an important problem in computer vision-based surveilance applications, in which the same person is attempted to be identified from surveillance in a variety of nearby zones.[4]
+    - be attempted to be identified from ~
+    - in a variety of ~
+2. Person Re-ID is a predominantly considered as a feature embedding problem[4]
+    - predominantly considered as ~ : ~로 간주된다.
+3. Person re-identification(re-ID) aims to identify the same person of interest across non-overlapping capturing cameras, which plays an important role in visual surveillance applications and computer vision research areas.[5]
+    - aims to ~
+    - plays an importabt role
+4. It aims at locating and recognizing a person of interest across multiple non-overlapping cameras in various spots.[5]

+5. This work targets to mitigate the gap between the pre-training and ReID datasets from the perspective of data and model structure, respectively[6]
+    - S targets to mitigate O : S는 O를 통합하는 것을 목적으로 한다.
+    - from the perpective of ~ : 의 관점에서

+6. Object re-identification(Re-ID) aims to associate a particular object across different scenes and camera view, such as in the applications of person ReID and vehicle ReID.[7]
+    - ~ aims to associate O across different scenes and camera view

+7. Extracting robust and discriminative features is a crucial component of ReID, and has been dominated by CNN-based methods for a long time.[7]
+    - S is a crucial component of O
+    - Has been dominated by O

 ## Related work

 1. The Transformer employs an encoder-decoder structure, consisting of stacked encoder and decoder layers[2]